Graveyard & churchyard are generic terms, generally they refer to:

 - Unconsecrated churchyards

 Use of Graveyards & Churchyards

-Closed graveyards: These may be used for a variety of purposes (e.g. for recreational uses) but no building or structure may be placed on it and it remains subject to Faculty Jurisdiction.
+Closed graveyards: These may be used for a variety of purposes (e.g. for recreational uses) but no building or structure may be placed on them and they remain subject to Faculty Jurisdiction.
 Maintenance of closed graveyards is generally the responsibility of the local authority.